utopia-php/http/README.md

 curl http://localhost:8000/hello-world?name=Appwrite
 ```

 It's always recommended to use params instead of getting params or body directly from the request resource.
-If you do that intentionally, always ensure to run validation right after fetching such a raw input.
+If you do that intentionally, always make sure to run validation right after fetching such a raw input.

 ### Hooks